Laft: Overview

 Mansor, Sheikh Tousi, and Sheikh AndarAbi.
 Behind the castle, in a crater, 366 Tala (Golden) wells were dug for gathering the rainwater, one for each day of the leap year in Iran.
 Some historians believe that these wells date from the time of the Achaemenian and Sassanian dynasties.

 At Laft harbor, there is a dock which is related to Median, Achaemenian, and Sassanian dynasties.
 This dock is about 130 m long and the main seabed thick of about 7 m.
 The walls at the dock are about 3 m that are made up bevelled stones.

 Near Laft a 220 kV-powerline crosses Ghesm strait.

-Sheikh AndarAbi Island
+Sheikh Andar Abi Island

 Across from Laft and Khamir harbors, there is a very small island which is named Sheikh AndarAbi.
 Some parts of this small island are covered with water at high tide.
 The distance between Laft harbor and Sheikh AndarAbi Island can be covered by a speedboat in less than 5 minutes.
 At the north margin of Sheikh AndarAbi Island, the surface of the land is lower than other parts of the island and there are many Hara trees.
 At the southeast margin of the island there is a famous dome which is popular as the Shrine of Sheikh AndarAbi or Qadamgah-e Sheikh (footprint of the Sheikh).
 At high tide seawater covers the majority of the Island.
 Nowadays, nobody lives there, and fishermen and sailors are still respecting this island.